Fields, Fencerows and Meadows Study Unit

 Save a tree - use a digital answer format - Highlight the text of the title, directions and questions.
 Copy the text.
 Paste it in a word processing document.
 Save the document in your folder.
 Answer on the word processing document in an easily read, contrasting color or font.
 (No yellow, avoid artistic fonts like: Symbols, , , & fonts).
 Save frequently as you work.
 Make Your Own Printed answer sheet

-The goal of this web project is to inform people through research while employing higher order thinking skills.
+The goal of this web project is to inform people through research, while fostering using higher order thinking skills.
 This study unit encourages the use of free Internet information resources.
 Activites develop writing, information literacy, technology and mathematics skills.
-The resources posted here may be freely adapted or modified to meet each student's unique skills or interests.